 For example, if our SaaS company spent $500,000 one year on customer acquisition, and gained 500 new customers, then its CAC was $500,000 / 500, or $1,000.

+Let's dig deeper, though.
 Our SaaS founder may have done a quick-and-dirty estimation to get to that $500,000, simply adding up their company’s advertising costs, wages of sales and marketing employees and contractors.

-In reality, though, that’s probably not enough.
+In reality, that’s probably not enough.
 What about the meals and entertainment expenses that weren’t just for company outings, but were for taking potential customers out for pitch meetings?
 What about the travel expenses the VP of sales incurred to get to that meeting?

-A great set of books won’t group those “Meals and Entertainment” and “Travel” expenses all together — rather, they’ll be tracked separately for those that are related to customer acquisition (like traveling to the meeting) and those that aren’t (like traveling to a board meeting).
+Solid bookkeeping won’t group those “Meals and Entertainment” and “Travel” expenses all together — rather, they’ll be tracked separately for those that are related to customer acquisition (like traveling to the meeting) and those that aren’t (like traveling to a board meeting).

-How to Ensure Your Bookkeeping is Accurate
+How to Ensure Your Startup's Accounting is Accurate

 For example, you could have “Travel – General” and “Travel – Customers.”
-When it comes time to calculate your CAC, filter and add up all of the expense categories that you’ve set up specifically for customer acquisition, and in a few clicks in your Quickbooks (or an alternative like ours), you’ll have an accurate-to-the-penny CAC value.
+When it comes time to calculate your CAC, filter and add up all of the expense categories that you’ve set up specifically for customer acquisition.
+With just a few clicks in Quickbooks (or an alternative), you’ll have an accurate-to-the-penny CAC value.